The Traditional, Colourful, Indian Art Rangoli (Draw Yourself)

 - The basic trick is that, you just have to draw several dots symmetrically and then join them in beautiful shapes of your choice.

-- To start with, one can make small designs, before trying the big ones.
+- To start with, one can make small designs, before trying the big or the difficult ones.

 - There is no limit to the imagination.
-People make incredible designs and drawing and filling of colours is just fun, as the whole joy is of getting together with family and friends.
+People make incredible designs, and drawings, and filling of the colours is so much fun.
+Because the real enthusiasm lies in getting together with family and friends.

-- After all that is the purpose of festivals---to bring happiness and harmony!
+- After all, that is the whole purpose of festivals---to bring happiness and harmony.

-The colourful Rangolis truly represent the culture and diversity of India, They joy of creating beautiful, colourful designs on the floor brightens up the lives of people.
+The colourful Rangolis truly represent the culture, tradition and diversity of India, The joy of creating beautiful, colourful designs on the floor brightens up the lives of the people.

 Easy Rangoli designs, source: YouTube